FuelLabs/sway-standards/SRCs/src-14.md

 ### Required Behavior

-A proxy contract SHOULD maintain the address of its target in its storage and it SHOULD base proxy specific storage fields at `sha256("storage_SRC14")` to avoid collisions with target storage.
+The proxy contract MUST maintain the address of its target in its storage at slot `0x7bb458adc1d118713319a5baa00a2d049dd64d2916477d2688d76970c898cd55` (equivalent to `sha256("storage_SRC15_0")`).
+It SHOULD base other proxy specific storage fields at `sha256("storage_SRC14")` to avoid collisions with target storage.
+It MAY have its storage definition overlap with that of its target if necessary.

 The proxy contract MUST delegate any method call not part of its interface to the target contract.